Tuesday, July 21, 2026

 So, what should we pour before each match?

-The answer is simple: celebrate with exceptional wines from the nations competing in and hosting this extraordinary event.
+The answer is simple: celebrate with exceptional wines from the nations competing and hosting this extraordinary event.
 Whether you are watching on your own, sharing the moment with family, or surrounded by friends, the right wine has the power to transform every match into a lasting memory.

 Here is a curated selection of fine wines designed to elevate your World Cup experience.